inadarei/restagent/README.md

 RestAgent is an HTTP/HTTPS client library for PHP.
 Project's primary goals are, to:

-* To provide elegant and intuitive API.
+* Provide elegant and intuitive API.
 * Properly support HTTPS
-* Minimize boilerplate to make working with HTTP(S) from PHP enjoyable.
+* Minimize boilerplate and make working with HTTP(S) from PHP enjoyable.
 * Provide rich set of functionality for RESTful interactions.

 RestAgent's API is inspired by the simplicity of the API in [SuperAgent](https://github.com/visionmedia/superagent) library for Node.js by TJ Holowaychuk.